 A second interpretation is that $\Pi$ and $\Sigma$ generalise $\&$ and $\oplus$.
-Indeed, the idea is that (or their infinitary equivalents) is what they reduce to when taken over discrete types.
-The subtlety in this result will be the definition of a discrete type.
+Indeed, the idea is that these (or their infinitary equivalents) are what they reduce to when taken over discrete types.
+The subtlety in this result is the definition of a discrete type.
 The same phenomenon is observed in a different context in section \ref{sec:dismod}.

 For our purposes, a discrete type is a strong sum of $I$ (a sum with a dependent -E-rule).
-Let us for simplicity limit ourselves to the binary case.
+For simplicity, let us limit ourselves to the binary case.
 For us, the discrete type with two elements will be $2=I\oplus I$, where $\oplus$ has a strong/dependent -E-rule (note that this is not our $\oplus$-E).
 Explicitly, $2$ is a type with the following rules: